 Is it any surprise?

-A shortage of qualified workers remains the most vexing challenge facing local businesses, followed by
+WORKERS NEEDED A shortage of qualified workers remains the most vexing challenge facing local businesses, followed by taxes.
+Concern over rising health care costs dropped to recent levels after spiking last winter.

 Inflation has cooled, but prices are still perceived as being too high.
 Meanwhile, the labor market, once nearly at full employment, has shown signs of weakness, with Rhode Island’s jobless rate at 4.6% in August, two-thirds higher than it was a year ago.
 And housing costs, from monthly rent to homeownership, remain sky high.